OpenDive/RizzApp/README.md

-# RIZz Protocol & App
+# RIZz Protocol & RiZz App
 RIZz protocol is the only decentralized events protocol that slaps.